htesgaard/vagrant-ansible-atomic-cluster/README.md

 *Note!* To interact with docker on atomic by default always do `sudo docker <cmd>`, that's because IPC access to the docker deamon via the file `/var/run/docker.sock` require sudo rights

 # Exercise
 The idea is to configure Kubernetes on all the _boxes_ running “atomic” using Ansible (on the _control_ box) as provisioning tool.
-All the “atomic” _boxes_ contains Kubernetes and Docker software including kubectl and docker.
+All the “atomic” _boxes_ contains Kubernetes and Docker software including kubectl and Docker.

 ## Configure Kubernetes
 Configure Kubernetes manually by following theese guides: